rangsimanketkaew/QM-on-TAIWANIA/README.md

 <br />

 <details>
-<summary> Click here to see example of Gaussian input for 4 thread adn 4 GPU request on GPU queue.</summary>
+<summary> Click here to see example of Gaussian input for 4 thread and 4 GPU request on GPU queue.</summary>

 ```
 %chk=vomilenine-freq-g16-4cpu-4gpu.chk
 %mem=8GB